Skip to Content

 Adjust Your Soil PH Levels

-Your soil’s pH controls how well your plants can access the nutrients you’ve just added.
-Most vegetables thrive when the pH sits between 6.2 and 6.8, but your soil test will tell you where you stand right now.
+Your soil’s pH determines whether plants can actually absorb the nutrients you’ve worked so hard to add.
+Most vegetables thrive in a slightly acidic to neutral range between 6.0 and 7.0, but your soil test will tell you exactly where you stand.

 Optimal PH Range for Vegetables